superhighfives/v1.charliegleason.com/public/projects/codename.md

-The [Codename](http://codename.io/) site is anchored by a strict grid layout, and a simple colour scheme.
-It acts as a central hub for our agency, and lists our skills, latest projects and contact details.
+The [Codename](http://codename.io/) site was anchored by a strict grid layout, and a simple colour scheme.
+It acted as a central hub for our agency, and listed our skills, latest projects and contact details.

-Pretty simple, really.